Wizards’ hot start continues with a fourth straight win

 What you need to know from the Wizards’ fourth straight win:

-Fourth straight under 100
+Four in a row under 100

 The Wizards held their opponent under 100 points for the fourth straight game, a product of both their vastly improved defense and a leaguewide scoring downturn.
 Washington didn’t hold a single opponent under 100 last season.